← Back to Stories

 Key details reported by multiple sources:

-• Queensland Police Constables Rachel McCrow and Matthew Arnold were murdered at the Wieambilla property on December 2022 while responding to a missing persons report for Nathaniel Train.
+• Constables Rachel McCrow and Matthew Arnold, along with neighbour Alan Dare, were killed at the Wieambilla property in December 2022 while responding to a missing persons report.

-• The Queensland Police Union (QPU) had negotiated in good faith to purchase the property for a memorial but negotiations stalled in 2025.
+• The Queensland Police Union (QPU) had negotiated in good faith to purchase the property but the owner accepted another offer.

-• The McCrow and Arnold families described the sale as an 'absolute insult' to the memory of the officers and Alan Dare, expressing disappointment in the institutions that failed to secure the property.
+• The McCrow and Arnold families described the sale as 'an insult' to the memories of the officers and Alan Dare.

 Points of Difference